Erotic ebooks are very popular, but how can you promote them?

 How can you promote self-published erotic ebooks?

 Far better is to think less about promotion, and more about how readers go about finding erotic books to buy and read.
 Rarely would a reader buy an erotic ebook because of one Tweet on Twitter.
-A reader is more likely to go to Amazon and search for books; when they are in the mood, which are in their preferred topics.
+A reader is more likely to go to Amazon and search for erotica titles; when they are in the mood, which are in their preferred topics.
 I don’t want to make a list here of what people may use as search words or phrases, but I am sure that your imagination can make a quick list.

 Surprisingly, if you do a search on Amazon Kindle with a sex-related keyword, it often recommends associated keywords, which as I discovered before writing this post, can be of a very, and I mean very explicit nature.
 So there is little censorship being used.